5 Science-Backed Drinks That Lower Cortisol (Besides Water)

 How to use:

-Drink ½–1 cup kefir or yogurt-based drinks with breakfast or as an afternoon snack.
+Drink ½–1 cup kefir or yogurt-based drinks with breakfast or as a snack.

 Great for: